 DevOps provides methodologies and mechanisms to arrive at better communication, and better communication means fewer failures.
 It fosters collaboration by eliminating barriers.
 It’s not that Dev team and that Ops team – you’re sharing information in such a way that you’re integrating these teams as one towards a shared goal.

 But that’s not all, DevOps is also going to lead to faster and safer deployments, and I can’t emphasize enough how important this is from a database standpoint.
 We’re talking about superior processes adding safety and protection, yet with speed.

 My takeaway message is that DevOps equals protection.
 If you work with the database, you know that protection is the number one issues that comes up all the time.
 Database DevOps will help you manage your databases better, so that’s why I’m in favor of it.
 That’s why I think you need to pursue it, and that’s why we’re going to continue talking about it a whole lot more in upcoming DevOps 101 sessions.

-If you haven’t read them yet, you can also catch up on the first three posts in this series:
+If you haven’t read them yet, you can catch up on the other posts in this DevOps 101 series:

 - DevOps 101: What, who, why, and how

 - DevOps 101: How do you get buy-in from people?